-RTA-OSEK supports a flat 32-bit memory model.
+RTA-OSEK for the MPC55XX/Diab has a flat 32-bit memory model.
 For improved performance RTA-OSEK uses a small amount of RAM data that should be located in the compiler's Small Data Area.
-For all other objects 32-bit addressing is used externally providing no further restrictions on placement of user code and data..
+For all other objects 32-bit addressing is used externally providing no further restrictions on placement of user code and data.